 The Peltarion Platform keeps improving, functionality by functionality.
-Here’s what’s new to the Peltarion Platform in February:
+Let's see what happened to the platform in February!

 Support for multi-class classification models with higher dimensionality targets is now on the platform.
 Previously, each row in the dataset had to correspond to exactly one class.
 We now allow targets of higher dimensionality (e.g., a target that is a vector of different classes, or a target that is an image with one class per pixel).
 This unlocks use cases such as multi-class semantic segmentation of images.